Crushing Tall Poppies: a website that looks like a blog from a homeschooling parent, Celi Trépanier http://crushingtallpoppies.com/

 To unsubscribe, send a message to firstname.lastname@example.org

-A copy of the welcome message is available on this site
+A copy of the welcome message and posting guidelines is available on this site

 CPPSchools is a list for all parents of children in Portland Public Schools, provided by the Community and Parents for Public Schools of Portland.
 CPPS is a new organization which incorporates members of Schools for the City, Portland Citizens for Oregon Schools Education Fund, and Active Parents Network.
 It is a local chapter of Parents for Public Schools.
 This list replaces "Education-l".
 To subscribe, visit http://groups.yahoo.com/group/CPPSchools